-Board members should conduct themselves with integrity and dignity, always maintaining the highest ethical conduct maintaining the highest ethical conduct at all times.
+Board members should conduct themselves with integrity and dignity, always maintaining the highest ethical conduct.

 Board members should make every effort to engage in collegial deliberations and to maintain an atmosphere in which trustees can speak freely and explore ideas before becoming committed to positions.